caethugo/bash-scripts/readme.md

 Explanation about this repo :

-This is a way to store some bash scripts I have to write for my Software Engineering course.
+This repoo is a simple way to store some bash scripts.

 On September 26th 2022, I added :